Beyond the Training Event

 |Investment of Dollars||1||2||3|

 None of these best practices are trade secrets.
 Most training professionals can generate a similar list from their own experiences.
 So why do we so often avoid doing what we know we should do?
 The reasons for not using these practices are as familiar as the practices themselves: “It’s too hard . . .
 I don’t have the budget . . .
 I don’t have time.”
 Maybe a more productive question is to ask, “When do we take a stand for including the best practices?”

 To help you decide where to invest your time, use this chart to rank your projects in terms of how each compares to other projects your team or department is working on this year—the higher the score, the higher the stakes.
 The higher the stakes, the more you can make the case that you can’t afford to risk the consequences that come with neglecting the best practices.

 These six best practices remind us what to do.
 There are many different ways to accomplish the how.

-The key is to choose actions and activities that work within your own organisation and are aligned with the importance and visibility of your initiative.
+The key is to choose actions and activities that work within your own organization and are aligned with the importance and visibility of your initiative.
 You might bring training designers and facilitators together with a sampling of the learners’ managers and other stakeholders.
-Ask the team to brainstorm possible actions and activities in support of the best practices and then sort and select the activities that will have the greatest possible impact.
+Ask the team to brainstorm possible actions and activities in support of the best practices, and then sort and select the activities that will have the greatest possible impact.
 Assign a person to execute each action so the strategy becomes a reality.

-You wouldn’t roll out a training program without scheduling a classroom, inviting participants and ordering materials.
+You wouldn’t roll out a training program without scheduling a classroom, inviting participants, and ordering materials.
 Make the strategic side of implementation just as automatic by incorporating as many of these best practices as you can.
 Can you leverage the best practices in this article or perhaps come up with some of your own?
 Can you carve out some time when planning your important initiatives to stop and ask, “If we want this learning to get used back on the job, what will it take?”

 Given that neglecting the best practices can actually sabotage your efforts, can you afford not to make these six best practices a priority?